rabix/cwl-format/Readme.md

   before the actual CWL code are preserved.
 All other comments are lost.
   **Do not use this if all comments in the YAML are important to you**.

+- If the first line does not start with `#!/usr/bin/env ` the line `#!/usr/bin/env cwl-runner` is added to the top of the file.

 - All CWL fields are ordered systematically.
 The field order for specific fields have a defined precedence ("pinned fields").
 Any fields not present in this file ("free fields") are printed after the pinned fields